gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 <details>
 <summary>More details on AsyncMonitor</summary>

-`Gapotchenko.FX.Threading.AsyncMonitor` class can be used as a drop-in replacement for `System.Monitor`, for example, when migrating existing synchronous code to asynchronous model.
+`Gapotchenko.FX.Threading.AsyncMonitor` class can be used as a drop-in replacement for `System.Monitor`.

 Let's take a look at example.
 The synchronous code below: